SS Athenic

 SS Athenic was a British passenger liner built by Harland & Wolff shipyards for the White Star Line in 1901.
-In 1928, she came to a Norwegian company and was renamed SS Pelagos.
-Torpedoed in 1944, she was refloated the following year and continued to serve until her demolition in 1962.

 History

 The 12,234-ton steamship Athenic was built at the Harland & Wolff shipyard in Belfast and launched on 17 August 1901.
 Athenic was the first of three identical sister ships which were built for the profitable freight and passenger service from London to Wellington, New Zealand.
 The other two were SS Corinthic (1902) and SS Ionic (1903).
-They were the first orders of the White Star Line after its takeover by J. P. Morgan's International Mercantile Marine Company (IMMC).
-On 13 February 1902, she sailed from London on her maiden voyage to Wellington via the Canary Islands, Cape Town and Hobart.
-She remained on the New Zealand route until the outbreak of World War II.
+They were the first orders of the White Star Line after its takeover by J. P. Morgan's IMM Co.

+On 12 February 1902, she sailed from London on her maiden voyage to Wellington.
+After calling at Plymouth on 15 February before heading south, she had onboard 164 passengers; 29 First Class, 25 Second Class and 140 Third Class, a majority of them English immigrants.
+Following a route similar to that of White Star's Jubilee Class service to Australia, Athenic and her sisters provided service to South Africa and Tasmania as well via the Canary Islands, calling at Cape Town before crossing the Indian Ocean, after which she called at the Tasmanian capital of Hobart before making port at Wellington on 27 March.

 Like her sister ships, Athenic had two eight-cylinder quadruple expansion steam-powered engines by Harland & Wolff, working the ship's two propellers that delivered 604 nominal horsepower and giving a service speed of 14 kn.
 Her passenger capacity was 121 first class, 117 second class and 450 third class.
 She was equipped with electric lighting and cooling chambers for transport of frozen meat, specifically lamb.